Why is reading books so important for kids?

 Books can make you laugh, they can make you cry and can activate any emotion in between.
 It’s simply fun, in our view even better when you can experience all these emotions in two languages.

 You can learn different ways of expressing your thoughts in another language.
-Reading helps you to build your vocabulary, but also sentence structure and spelling.
+Reading helps you build your vocabulary, but also sentence structure and spelling.

 A bilingual and personalised your story that will spark your kid’s imagination and language ability.